AdityaBhattacharya1/Chester/README.md

 Chester is a hobbyist programming language designed for simplicity and experimentation.
 It's an interpreted language, meaning code is executed line by line, making it easy to debug and understand.
 This project is a playground for exploring language design concepts, interpreter implementation, and the joy of creating something from scratch.

+# Why tho?

+After completing a course on compiler designs on NPTEL, I wanted to get a bit hands on with how programming languages work.
+What better way to do that than to create one from scratch - at least an interpreted one.

 ## Features

 -   **Simple Syntax:** Chester aims for a clean and intuitive syntax, borrowing ideas from languages like Python and JavaScript.
 -   **Dynamic Typing:** Variable types are checked during runtime, offering flexibility and ease of use.
 -   **Basic Data Types:** Supports numbers, strings, and lists as fundamental data types.
 -   **Functions:** Define and call your own functions to create reusable code blocks.
--   **Built-in Functions:** Includes a set of built-in functions for common tasks like printing, input, and list manipulation.
+-   **Standard Library:** Includes a set of built-in functions for common tasks like printing, input, and list manipulation.
 -   **REPL (Read-Eval-Print Loop):** An interactive environment for experimenting with Chester code.

 ## Getting Started